dart-lang/site-www/src/codelabs/async-await/index.md

 {% endprettify %}

-The following example provides a side-by-side comparison of a synchronous function and an asynchronous function.
-Since you can only use the `await` keyword within an `async` function body, the example converts the parent function from synchronous to asynchronous thus enabling use of the `await` keyword:
+The following examples provide a comparison of a synchronous function and an asynchronous function.

+In this synchronous example the console immediately prints the messages "Fetching user order..." and "Your order is: Large Latte".

 [//]: https://gist.github.com/8f4d136e7eb447f4acc7ccb523006e10
 <iframe